Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Results

-For environment-based biases, we do not find evidence for $B_\mathrm{cent}$, but we do find a rather negative best-fit $B_\mathrm{sat}$ at the $2\sigma$ level.
+For environment-based biases, we do not find evidence for a non-zero $B_\mathrm{cent}$, but we do find a negative best-fit $B_\mathrm{sat}$ at the $2\sigma$ level.
 This suggests that the satellites preferentially occupy halos in denser environments at fixed halo mass.
-This is statistically consistent with our findings at fixed cosmology, but we lack the constraining power here to detect a small negative $B_\mathrm{cent}$.
-The loss of constraining power compared to \citet{2021bYuan} also reflects a likely degeneracy between environment-based bias and $\sigma_8$.
+This is statistically consistent with our findings at fixed cosmology.
+The decrease in constraining power on $B_\mathrm{cent}$ and $B_\mathrm{sat}$ compared to \citet{2021bYuan} also possibly reflects a partial degeneracy between environment-based bias and cosmological parameters.
 Our constraints on environment-based bias are also supported by our findings in hydrodynamical simulations, where we find no environment-based bias for LRG centrals but strong environment-based bias for LRG satellites \citep{2022Yuan}.
 This result is also significant because it is the first environment-based bias constraints marginalized over cosmology.
 The consistency between independent observational constraints and simulation constraints also combine to make a compelling case for the existence of environment-based secondary bias.